-For many people, the smells of a cinnamon- or pine-scented candle or a freshly cut tree evokes good memories.
+For many people, the smells of cinnamon- or pine-scented candles or a freshly cut tree evokes good memories.
 But for some people, those well-known aromas present a serious health risk.
-Advertising Policy Cleveland Clinic is a non-profit academic medical center.
-Advertising on our site helps support our mission.
-We do not endorse non-Cleveland Clinic … Read More

 Decorations that fill your home with holiday scents can jump-start nasal congestion, sneezing and a runny nose in just about anyone.
 But, the health risks are higher if you have asthma, says pulmonologist Katina Nicolacakis, MD.

 According to the Annals of Allergy, Asthma and Immunology, respiratory illnesses peak during the holidays.
 Research from the University of Washington also found roughly one-third of people with asthma have chemical hypersensitivity, and more than one-third reported irritation related to scented products.

 These fragrances can be so strong for individuals with hypersensitivity to odors that they can irritate the respiratory system to the point of triggering an asthma attack.

 “There are many patients for whom anything scented – candles, pine cones, right down to their live Christmas tree – will spark an asthma attack,” Dr. Nicolacakis says.
 “These are people who just can’t have scented things in their homes.”

 However, there are things you can do to minimize your risk.

 Overall, Dr. Nicolacakis says, avoidance is key.
 But there are a number of other ways that you can protect yourself from potential asthma attacks in the flood of holiday scents.